microsoft/Workshop-Interact-with-LLMs/Workshop instructions/01_Set_up.md

 ![Azure AI Studio logged in homepage](./Images/ai-studio-login-homepage.png)

-1. First, click on **All Hubs** under Management on the navigation panel on the right.
+1. First, click on **All Hubs** under Management on the navigation panel on the left.
 2. Then, click on the **Lab 301  AI Hub**.

 ![Hub management tab](./Images/ai-studio-hubmanagement.png)